 Within the context of Ezekiel's narrative, God does remind His people of what caused their captivity - but quickly reveals the reality of His kingdom and the wonderful possibility for earth's wayfarers to become forever citizens of this kingdom (chapter 36).

-• The prophecy of restoring the dry bones reveals God's promise that what might appear hopeless will lead to a beautiful body of saints (ch.
-37).
+- The prophecy of restoring the dry bones reveals God's promise that what might appear hopeless will lead to a beautiful body of saints (ch.
+37). - Ezekiel had become a messenger of comfort and hope to these Hebrew exiles.